poloko159/Model-predictive-control-of-Ball-and-plate-system/README.md

 Model predictive control of Ball and plate system

 ## In this project:
 I have used many tools such as ACADO, Matlab MPC toolbox, MPT.
-However, I make this project because I like the MPC and I want to understand how exactly MPC works, also I want to make it myself.
+However, I make this project because I like the MPC and I want to understand how exactly NMPC works, also I want to make it myself.

 Motor controller:
 * 3 stepper motors with driven by 3 Tb6560 modules and a STM32H7 nucleo (microstep mode: 1/16):